Why Grease Trap Size Matters

 An undersized trap fills faster, meaning the grease layer and sediment reach the 25% overflow threshold before your next scheduled cleaning.
 In practice this means:

-- FOG bypasses the outlet baffle and enters the municipal sewer — a direct DM violation
+- FOG bypasses the outlet baffle and enters the municipal sewer — a direct DM violation with fines from AED 5,000 to AED 50,000

-- More frequent emergency cleanings are required, significantly increasing your annual cost (see the grease trap cleaning cost guide for emergency vs scheduled pricing)
+- More frequent emergency cleanings are required, significantly increasing your annual cost

-- Drain backups into the kitchen floor or sink are more likely
+- Drain backups into the kitchen floor or sink are more likely — see our emergency drain line unblock service if this happens

 - DM may require a full replacement at your expense within a specified remediation period